 It is possible to develop Communication at SCQF level 6 if the assessment takes the form of an essay/report or oral presentation.
-For written communication at SCQF level 6 the skill is: produce well-structured written communication on complex topics.
+For Written Communication at SCQF level 6 the skill is: produce well-structured written communication on complex topics.
 To develop this skill learners can be encouraged in both formative and summative assessment to present all essential ideas/information and supporting detail in a logical and effective order; use a structure that is organised and use paragraphing to make distinctions between facts, opinions, arguments and conclusion, use a format, layout, and word choice which are appropriate to the content and context, and use spelling, punctuation, vocabulary and sentence structures which are consistently accurate.
 It is part of the evidence requirements for the unit to ensure learners convey complex ideas in a well-structured and coherent way.
 This can be stressed in delivery and in formative work, as well as being considered in summative assessment.

 The learners could be tasked with producing a written communication, such as a report, which presents, analyses, and evaluates a substantial body of information.
-These skills can be developed through formative activities, such as providing an essay on a political concept or on the theory of the political representation, without being formally assessed for certification of the Core Skill.
+These skills can be developed through formative activities, such as providing an essay on the background to the chosen topic or on a major related study, without being formally assessed for certification of Core Skill.
 The topics that centres can choose are complex so should easily fit with SCQF level 6.

 It is important to develop report writing or essay-writing skills for learners' future progression.
-In doing this, learners should also be encouraged to use an appropriate referencing method, such as Harvard, for any formative or summative reports.
+In doing this, learners should also be encouraged to use an appropriate referencing method, such as Harvard or APA, for any formative or summative reports.
 Referencing, citation and bibliography skills are best developed using the vehicle of formative essay or report writing.
-It is hoped learners will have been introduced to these skills by undertaking Politics A, B or C units.
+It is hoped learners will have been introduced to these skills by undertaking Psychology A, B or C units.
 This unit is useful for consolidation of the skills.
 The assessment for the unit could be a written report that would be to a prescribed format but would include the need for referencing and citation skills.

 For Oral Communication at SCQF level 6 the skill is: produce and respond to oral communication on a complex topic.
-In both formative and summative assessment, the learner could be encouraged to give a detailed oral presentation on two political concepts, one system of political representation and one specific state where this system of representation has been adopted.
-This would be a complex topic.
-The specific skills of using an appropriate level of vocabulary, consistent spoken language structures and formality, conveying all essential information, opinions, or ideas with supporting detail accurately and coherently, and with varied emphasis as appropriate and responding to others, taking account of their contributions would be developed in an oral presentation or in an oral explanation of a poster exhibition.
-Although a summative assessment could be constructed that would encourage learners to work in a small group, with a few people contributing to the presentation.
-This may allow a learner to experience the demands of oral presentation before choosing this as an option for summative assessment of the unit (if the centre is able to give a choice).
+In both formative and summative assessment, the learner could be encouraged to give a detailed oral presentation on the topic chosen for summative assessment of this unit as this would be sufficiently complex.
+The specific skills of using an appropriate level of vocabulary, consistent spoken language structures and formality, conveying all essential information, opinions, or ideas with supporting detail accurately and coherently, and with varied emphasis as appropriate and responding to others, taking account of their contributions would be developed in an oral presentation.
+Although a summative assessment would require individual work and individual presentation, a formative assessment could be constructed that would encourage learners to work in a small group, with a few people contributing to the presentation on their group research project.
+This could be on a particular subtopic or for a whole topic, for their whole research or just the planning stage.
+This may allow a learner to experience the demands of oral presentation before choosing this as an option for summative assessment of the unit (if the centre is able to give that choice).